Succinct certificates for solutions to binary quadratic Diophantine equations: Succinct Certificates for BQDE's

 {B.\arabic{equation}} \catcode`\@=11 { \@startsection {section}{B}{\z@}{-3.5ex plus -1ex minus -.2ex}{2.3ex plus .2ex}{ \bf} } \catcode`@=12

 This appendix gives upper bounds on the magnitude of errors accumulated in floating-point computations.
-We use the conventions and notation of Knuth [14, Sect.~4.2], to which we refer for greatest detail.
+We use the conventions and notation of Knuth [14, Sect.~4.2], to which we refer for greater detail.\\

 We use {\em normalized floating-point numbers} with {\em base} 2, {\em excess} 0, {\em with p digits}.
 Such a number will be denoted $(e,f )$ where \beql{eqB1} (e,f) = f2^e ~. \eeq Here $e$ is an integer satisfying \beql{eqB2} |e| < N \eeq and $f$ is a signed fraction such that $2^p f$ is an integer and satisfying the {\em normalization condition} \beql{eqB3} \df{1}{2} \leq |f| < 1 ~. \eeq provided $f \neq 0$.
-By convention 0 is (0,0).
+By convention 0 is (0,0).\\

 We introduce a notation to distinguish general real numbers from floating-point numbers, which are just real numbers satisfying (\ref{eqB1})--(\ref{eqB3}).
-To this end we always denote floating-point numbers with a bar, i.e., $\bar{x}$ is a floating-point number (to be thought of as an approximation to the real number $x$).
+To this end we always denote floating-point numbers with a bar, i.e., $\bar{x}$ is a floating-point number (to be thought of as an approximation to the real number $x$).\\

 To define the floating-point operations of addition, subtraction, multiplication and division, we use the function ``Round to $p$ significant figures'' defined by \beql{eqB4} \mbox{Round~ $(x,p)$} = \left\{